aetherspritee/bibcite.nvim/README.md

 - `:CiteNote` - Open the note file for the citation under the cursor (prompts to creates one if missing).

 # File Matching
-When you invoke `:CiteOpen`, the plugin looks for the associated file in the following order.
+When you invoke `:CiteOpen`, or `:CiteNote` the plugin looks for the associated file in the following order.
 If a `file` is set in the `.bib` file, it takes precedence over a file in the central directory.

 ## 1. `file` field